Navin Yavapolkul: Biography

-Navin Yavapolkul or Navin Tar was born February 8, 1979, in Bangkok, Thailand.
-He graduated from Kasetsart University (First class honors) with a Bachelor of Economic., Oregon State University and University of California, Davis).
-After Navin Tar graduated PhD University of California, Davis).
-He is lecturer at Kasetsart University.
-He teach Mathematics for Economists and Microeconomics.
+Navin Yavapolkul was born February 8, 1979, in Bangkok, Thailand.
+He graduated from Kasetsart University (First class honors) with a Bachelor of Economics.
+He also attended Oregon State University where he earned his master's degree.
+Yavapolkul received his PhD from the University of California, Davis.
+He is a professor at Kasetsart University, where he teaches Mathematics for Economists and Microeconomics.

-Now Navin Tar interested in Triathlon.
-He joined triathlon.
+Yavapolkul has participated in several triathlons.

 He married with Passawee Payakbud on March 25, 2017 He has daughter name Pinnava Yavapolkul nickname Luca.